spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-lists-feature.md

 {% info_block infoBox "Info" %}

 After completing the integration of this feature, you need to extend it further to provide one or many owner types for product lists to be able to assign them.
-A product list can only be fully functional when a user, who browses the catalog, gets product lists assigned, and this can be fulfilled by providing owners with product lists.<br>Check out our [Merchant Relationship Product Restrictions integration guide](/docs/scos/dev/feature-integration-guides/{{site.version}}/merchant-product-restrictions-feature-integration.html) that adds this functionality for merchant relationships.
+A product list can only be fully functional when a user, who browses the catalog, gets product lists assigned, and this can be fulfilled by providing owners with product lists.

+To add this functionality for merchant relationships, see  [Merchant Product Restrictions feature integration](/docs/scos/dev/feature-integration-guides/{{site.version}}/merchant-product-restrictions-feature-integration.html).

 {% endinfo_block %}